-The Advantages of Using Local Software in your CompanyUsing an Australian ERP system can eliminate risks and additional manual labour for your business.
+The Advantages of Using Local Software in your CompanyUsing an ANZ ERP system can eliminate risks and additional manual labour for your business.

-Now that the New Year has set in and the hustle and bustle of work begin, it’s an important time to ensure your business is leveraging off software that will allow for businesses growth.
-Learn how using Australian built software has many benefits for you and your company.
+Now that the New Year has set in and the hustle and bustle of work have begun, it’s necessary to ensure your business is leveraging the right software that will allow for business growth.
+Learn how using ANZ-built software has many benefits for you and your company.

 Business Activity Statement

 The Australian tax regime is quite complex compared to other countries.
 Businesses are required to lodge a business activity statement; larger businesses are required to lodge one quarterly.
-A business activity statement is a summary of all the business transactions that have been made during that quarter and is quite complex in the categorisation of income and expenses.
-If your accounting system has not been designed to create an activity statement, you may find that you are unable to source the correct information required to lodge one.
+A business activity statement summarises all the business transactions made during that quarter and is quite complex in categorising income and expenses.
+If your accounting system has not been designed to create an activity statement, you may find that you cannot source the correct information required to lodge one.

-As an example, the business activity statement requires separate information for the wine equalization tax (WET), PAYG instalments, fringe benefit tax instalments and deferred company tax.
+For example, the business activity statement requires separate information for the wine equalization tax (WET), PAYG instalments, fringe benefits tax, and deferred company tax.
 Many businesses have ended up in a position of implementing a new system and having to complete their business activity statement manually.
-This defeats the object of putting in a new system as it results in the company becoming less efficient rather than more efficient.
+This defeats the objective of putting in a new system, resulting in the company becoming less efficient rather than more efficient.

 Goods and Services Tax

-Australian Goods and Services Tax (GST) is a value-added tax but differs somewhat from value added tax in other countries.
+In Australia and New Zealand, the Goods and Services Tax (GST) is a value-added tax that differs somewhat from value-added tax in other countries.
 Your system needs to differentiate between both taxable and non-taxable supplies.
-The tax office provides a list of exceptions and any stock items that are non-taxable must be identified as such in your system.
+The tax office provides a list of exceptions, and any non-taxable stock items must be identified as such in your system.
 The system must also be able to deal with ‘mixed supplies’.
-This means that on a single tax invoice you may have supplies that are goods and services taxable and supplies that are exempt.
+This means that on a single tax invoice, you may have supplies that are goods and services taxable and supplies that are exempt.
 The total tax on the invoice will not equal 10% of the total invoice amount.
-Many Non-Australian systems cannot handle this.
+Many non-Australian systems cannot handle this.
 Additionally, there are strict requirements for the layout of a GST-compliant invoice.
-Systems that can create a generic invoice designed for other countries may not comply with the ATO requirements and standards.
+Systems that can create a generic invoice designed for other countries may not comply with the ATO or IRD requirements and standards.

-If you run your business on cash-based GST you should be aware that once you exceed the threshold, you will be required to switch to accrual (invoice-based) GST.
-This means that the GST must be remitted based on your invoices rather than on your cash receipts.
-Switching from a cash-based GST to an invoice-based GST is extremely complicated, and if you intend to grow your business the sooner you switch, the better.
+If you run your business on cash-based GST, you should know that once you exceed the threshold, you will be required to switch to accrual (invoice-based) GST.
+This means the GST must be remitted based on your invoices rather than your cash receipts.
+Switching from a cash-based GST to an invoice-based GST is highly complicated, and if you intend to grow your business, the sooner you switch, the better.
 Not all software systems can handle both cash and invoice-based GST.

 If you thought that GST legislation was complicated, Australian payroll legislation is even more so.
-There are very few overseas payroll systems that are able to deal with the complexities of Australian payroll.
+Very few overseas payroll systems can deal with the complexities of Australian payroll.
 Terminations are even more of a minefield.
 In addition to the basic requirements, if you are operating in an industry with awards, your system must be able to handle the interpretation of these awards.

-As an example, an employee starting at 7 am in the morning may earn a different rate per hour to the same employee starting at 8 am.
+For example, a team member starting at 7 a.m. in the morning may earn a different hourly rate than the same team member starting at 8 a.m.
 The interaction between payroll, timesheets and awards is a complex one.
 Superannuation legislation is also complex.
-Australian built payroll systems have evolved over years to deal with these complexities.
+Australian-built payroll systems have evolved over the years to deal with these complexities.
 This is one area where software that has not been localised will not be able to meet the legislative requirements.

 Changes in Legislation

-The Australian legislation is not only complex but changes frequently.
+Australian and New Zealand legislation is not only complex but changes frequently.
 Overseas software providers are not able to be responsive to these changes.
-Australian providers liaise closely with the ATO and other government regulatory bodies.
+Australian providers liaise closely with the ATO, IRD, and other government regulatory bodies.
 They are usually involved during the drafting phase of the legislation and are given sufficient time to modify their software to meet new requirements.
-Recent changes that will impact on your ERP and payroll systems are SuperStream, One-touch payroll and electronic lodgment of business activity statements.
-Stay up to date with the most recent changes and requirements of Single Touch Payroll here.
+Recent changes impacting your ERP and payroll systems are SuperStream, One-touch payroll and electronic lodgment of business activity statements.
+Stay updated with the most recent changes and requirements of Single Touch Payroll here.

 Small differences in terminology make learning a new system unnecessarily complicated.
-For example, in Australia, we may refer to “stock” where in America, this may be referred to “inventory”.
-An invoice may be referred to as a bill, a stock code may be an item code in a non-stock business and American terms like dunning letters are unknown to Australians.
+For example, in Australia or New Zealand, we may refer to “stock”, whereas in America, this may be called “inventory”.
+An invoice may be referred to as a bill, a stock code may be an item code in a non-stock business, and American terms like dunning letters are unknown to Australians.
 Using terminology more familiar to Australian users eliminates much of the pain of learning a new system.

 MYOB has software for all companies, large and small.
 All of the above localization factors have been incorporated into all MYOB software.
-Moving from one MYOB product as your business grows means that not only do you comply with the legislative requirements but the users of the system will be familiar with the interfaces, terminologies and workflows.
+Moving from one MYOB product as your business grows means you comply with the legislative requirements, and the system’s users will be familiar with the interfaces, terminologies and workflows.
 MYOB is a leading provider of business management solutions in Australia and New Zealand.
-Products include a simple bank feeds service, MYOB Banklink, to cloud accounting product suites, MYOB Essentials and MYOB AccountRight, through to enterprise software for more complex businesses, MYOB Exo Business and MYOB Advanced.
+Products include a simple bank feeds service, MYOB Banklink, cloud accounting product suites, MYOB Essentials and MYOB AccountRight, enterprise software for more complex businesses, MYOB Exo Business and MYOB Advanced.

 Benefits of using the Australian ERP

-- Made in Australia – tailored for the Australian Market
+- Made in Australia and New Zealand – tailored for the ANZ Market

 - MYOB – leading software provider in Australia and New Zealand